bcgov/platform-developer-docs/bc-government-organizations-in-github.md

 ---
 title: BC Government Organizations in Github

-description:

-keywords:
+description: Describes the different BC Government organizations in GitHub

-tags: github, github org, repo, open source, devops, private cloud, openshift, github enterprise
+keywords: github, github org, repo, open source, devops, private cloud, openshift, github enterprise

-page purpose:
+page purpose: Describes the different BC Government organizations in GitHub, what they're used for, and who can use them.

-audience:
+audience: developers
 ---

 # BC Government Organizations in Github